 Video of the Day

-Keep students in constant motion throughout the duration of the class.
+Regardless of the class level, keep students in constant motion throughout the duration of the class.
 Perform exercises while running, hopping or gliding across the pool, and have participants use hand fins or water weights for resistance.
 Depending on the skill level and ability of students, try introducing swimming exercises into your routine.

 Types of Water Aerobics Classes

 Teach a basic water aerobics class in shallow water that's no higher than the rib cage.
 This allows members to have more control over their bodies because they will be less buoyant.
+Simple marches and taps speak to the beginning exerciser's abilities.

 Teach a deep water aerobics class in the deeper end of the pool where feet cannot reach the bottom.
 Everyone should wear a water belt to keep them afloat.
 This type of class ranges from intermediate to advanced and involves exercises such as treading, full jumping jacks, leg scissors and freestyle or breast stroke swimming exercises.
+You might use pool noodles for extra fun and flotation.

 Teach a prenatal or postnatal class in the shallow or deep end of the pool.
 Keep the tempo slow to intermediate.
 Make sure all prenatal and postnatal participants have permission from their doctors first.